Electoral Bond is basically an important topic for the IAS exam.

 Why are ELECTORAL BONDs important?

-Firstly, the assurance of clean money is given by the electoral bonds, that the funds raised by the political parties can be counted in for clean money.
+Firstly, the assurance of clean money is given by the electoral bonds, that the funds raised by the political parties can be counted for clean money.

 Secondly, the name of the donor is not obligated to be revealed in the system.